Rights and Responsibilities

 “Authority” means the individual to whom a complaint must be submitted under the terms of a Respondent’s collective or employee agreement or relevant University policy.

-“Days” means working days, which excludes weekends, holidays and other days during which the University is closed.
+“Days” means, subject to article 163, all working days, which excludes weekends, holidays and other days during which the University is closed.

-“Member” means faculty members, employees, administrative and support staff, postdoctoral fellows, members of the administration, students (as defined below) and all other students, interns, stagiaires or researchers including but not limited to exchange students, visiting students, interns or researchers.
+“Member” means faculty members, employees, administrative and support staff, postdoctoral fellows, members of the administration, Students and interns, stagiaires or researchers.

 - any person registered in any academic program on a full-time or part-time basis

-- any person registered as an Auditor in a credit or non-credit course for the duration of the course only
+- any person registered as an auditor in a credit or non-credit course

-- any person registered as a student at another university who has written approval from his/her home university to take courses at the University for the semester during which the person is registered in at least one course at the University.
+- any person registered as a student at another university who has written approval from their home university to take courses at the University, including exchange students and visiting students.

 - upon graduation; or

-- three consecutive semesters after he/she was last registered in at least one (1) course; or
+- three (3) consecutive semesters after they were last registered in at least one (1) for-credit or non-credit course; or

 - at the end of the semester during which such person is declared in failed standing and is no longer entitled to register in any course at the University.